intercom/intercom-ruby/README.md

 # INTERACTING WITH THE PARTS OF A CONVERSATION
 # Getting the subject of a part (only applies to email-based conversations)
 conversation.source.subject

 # Get the part_type of the first part
 conversation.conversation_parts.first.part_type

 # Get the body of the second part
 conversation.conversation_parts[1].body

 # Get statistics related to the conversation
-conversation.statistics["first_contact_reply_at"]
+conversation.statistics.time_to_admin_reply
+conversation.statistics.last_assignment_at

-# Get information about the rating of a conversation
+# Get information on the sla applied to a conversation
-conversation.conversation_rating.rating
+conversation.sla_applied.sla_name

 # REPLYING TO CONVERSATIONS
 # User (identified by email) replies with a comment